 Outside, the front garden is arranged for ease of maintenance with chippings and shrubs while at the rear the main area of garden is enclosed and is mostly laid to lawn with a patio area directly off the French doors.
 A pathway then leads to a further patio where there is currently a summerhouse situated.
 In the rear fence there is a gate giving access to the two-parking spaces located directly behind the property

-The property is situated in a cul-de-sac part of a popular development, which is in a convenient position for access to the town centre.
-The country town of Bovey Tracey is on the edge of the Dartmoor National Park and offers a good range of amenities, with a number of shops, a library and a primary school, as well as doctors, dentists and veterinary surgeries.
-A variety of recreational activities are available in the area, including walking, riding, fishing and golf.
+The house is situated in the popular Williams Gate development which is in a convenient position for access to the town centre.
+The country town of Bovey Tracey is on the edge of the Dartmoor National Park and offers a good range of amenities, with a number of shops, a library, and a primary school, as well as a doctors, dentists, and veterinary surgeries.
+A variety of recreational activities are available in the area, including walking, riding, fishing, and golf.
 Around 2.5 miles from the town, at Heathfield, there is access to the A38 Devon Expressway, connecting to Exeter and the M5 motorway to the north and Plymouth to the south.

-DIRECTIONS From the public carpark in Station Road, Bovey Tracey, turn right and proceed over the river bridge.
-Turn first right into Le Molay-Littry Way and then take the second turning left into De Tracey Park.
-Turn first right into a cul-de-sac part of the road and number 24 is situated around on the left.
+DIRECTIONS From the public car park in Station Road, Bovey Tracey, turn right and proceed over the river bridge.
+Turn first right into Le Molay-Littry Way and then take the ninth turning on the left into Centenary Way.
+Take the first turning left into Daymond Drive and number 1 is situated along on the left-hand side.